 Today we released a new study that takes an in-depth look at Montana’s public health system and gives recommendations for strengthening it.
-The “Creating a Vision for a Healthier Montana: Strengthening the Montana Public Health System Study” is the result of a year-long project by the National Network of Public Health Institutes and Population Health Partners.
-It is the culmination of over 50,000 miles of travel, three regional roundtable discussions, and many interviews, meetings, and site visits.
+The “Creating a Vision for a Healthier Montana: Strengthening the Montana Public Health System Study” results from a year-long project by the National Network of Public Health Institutes and Population Health Partners.
+It culminates over 50,000 miles of travel, three regional roundtable discussions, and many interviews, meetings, and site visits.
 This project was an excellent opportunity for us to work with public health professionals and community members across the state.
-We hope the report will serve as a resource to inform strategies for strengthening Montana’s public health system moving forward.
+We hope the report will serve as a resource to inform strategies for strengthening Montana’s public health system.

-Public health departments at the county and Tribal level have broad responsibilities for the health of Montana communities, including controlling disease outbreaks; protecting the public during emergencies; ensuring safe food, water, and air quality; and serving as the “chief health strategist” that convenes community organizations and facilitates solutions to key challenges.
+Public health departments at the county and tribal levels have broad responsibilities for the health of Montana communities.
+Responsibilities include controlling disease outbreaks; protecting the public during emergencies; ensuring safe food, water, and air quality; and serving as the “chief health strategist” that convenes community organizations and facilitates solutions to critical challenges.
 Studies show that each dollar invested in public health can return many dollars in health care and social service savings.
-Despite the vital role it plays in improving health, though, public health receives only three percent of health care dollars.
+Despite its vital role in improving health, public health receives only three percent of health care dollars.
 As a result, many departments face serious funding and staffing shortfalls.

 “Public health is often defined as promoting, protecting, and improving the health of communities through education, promotion of healthy lifestyles, and disease prevention, detection, and response.”